 Developer charging rules prohibit the costs of network reinforcement being added to charges for requisitions for domestic purposes.
-Instead, these are socialised into our infrastructure charge, details of which can be found in part L of our new connections (developer) charging arrangements.
+Instead, these are socialised into our infrastructure charge, details of which can be found in part L of our Developer Charging Arrangements.

-We will apply the principles of the infrastructure charge in exactly the same way, whether the application is by a developer under sections 41 and 55, by a developer with its retailer under section 66A, or by a NAV under sections 40A and 110B of the Act and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
+We will apply the principles of the infrastructure charge in exactly the same way, whether the application is by a developer under sections 41 or 98, by a developer with its retailer under section 66A or 117B, or by a NAV under sections 40/40A or 110A/110B of the Act and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
 The NAV is required to pay the equivalent of the infrastructure charge each time premises are connected.